The Ocean Network Flow Diagram can be viewed or downloaded using the link below.

 Maintaining accurate and up-to-date information in a comprehensive health service directory is an ongoing challenge.
 To minimize the risks involved, OceanMD's policies are outlined below.

 When possible, the directory listings in Ocean are directly pulled from "Official Sources", which contains a comprehensive list of physicians and other health service providers in the province.
 These registry services have their own well-developed and publicly-trusted mechanisms for validating listings.

 Consequently, the information within these listings are transitively trusted by Ocean to be up-to-date and representative of a trustworthy real-world health information custodian.

-For example, the phone and fax numbers for physicians from the eHealth Ontario Provider Registry are presented in the directory as accurate information, along with indicators to show users the source of the information.
+For example, the phone and fax numbers for physicians from the eHealth Ontario Provider Registry are presented in the directory as accurate information.

 Information from these official sources is refreshed in Ocean on a regular basis to ensure the information remains up-to-date.